South Korea–Ukraine relations: Political relations

 Ukraine declared its independence on August 24, 1991, with the Dissolution of the Soviet Union, On December 30, 1991, the South Korean government recognized Ukraine as a sovereign state.
 South Korea and Ukraine established diplomatic relations on February 10, 1992.
 On July 31, 1992, the government of the Republic of Korea established the Embassy of South Korea in Ukraine in Kyiv, In October 1997, the Ukrainian government established the Embassy of Ukraine in South Korea in Seoul.
 Since then, the Republic of Korea and Ukraine have maintained friendly relations, with reciprocal visits by high-ranking officials from both countries.

 On February 24, 2022, South Korea's Blue House held a National Security Council chaired by Suh Hoon, then director of South Korea's Office of National Security, to discuss measures regarding the Russian invasion of Ukraine.
 Moon Jae-in, President of the Republic of Korea, said, "Russia's invasion of Ukraine cannot be justified under any circumstances.
 South Korea will work for a peaceful resolution of the situation, such as economic sanctions against Russia."
 The Ministry of Foreign Affairs also issued a spokesperson statement, saying, "We strongly condemn Russia's invasion of Ukraine, which constitutes an act in violation of the Charter of the United Nations. " and joins the international community's economic sanctions against Russia.
 The Ministry of Economy and Finance announced that it will impose sanctions on Sberbank and the six largest Russian banks (VEB.
 RF, Sberbank (PSB), VTB Bank, Otkritie, Sovcom, and Novikom).
 The Financial Services Commission said it would also suspend transactions with Rossiya Bank as of March 7, 2022.

 Since the start of the Russo-Ukrainian war, the South Korean government has stated that Ukraine's sovereignty, independence, and territorial integrity must be respected.
-Therefore, it does not recognize the Russian annexation of Crimea in 2014, the independence of the pro-Russian separatist republics in the Donbas (DPR and LPR), nor the Russian annexation of four Ukrainian oblasts (Donetsk, Kherson, Luhansk, and Zaporizhzhia) on September 2022.
+Therefore, it does not recognize the Russian annexation of Crimea in 2014, the independence of the pro-Russian separatist republics in the Donbas (DPR and LPR), nor the Russian annexation of four Ukrainian oblasts (Donetsk, Kherson, Luhansk, and Zaporizhzhia) in September 2022.